 Manages a quality system to ensure compliance and to provide timely updates of data quality.

-Performs quality control reviews of study data and provides analysis and updates at quarterly study-wide meetings.
+Performs quality control reviews of study-wide data and provides analysis and updates at quarterly study-wide meetings.

 Reviews federal regulations to ensure compliance (e.g. ICH-GCP).